MatthewPantaleon/Laravel_Medical_MPantaleon/readme.md

 ### Database

+Now that I have fresh laravel application I moved on to the database.
 The database structure consists of 6 main tables.
 Patients, Doctors, Visits, companies, users and roles. <br>
 Patients and doctors have a many-to-many relation ship through the visits table. <br>
 Patients can have one company and a company can have many patients.
 Making it a one-to-many.
 Users can only have one role and a role can have multiple users.
 Also making it a one-to-many.